 4. Private Student Loans

-Once you’ve gotten all the grants and federal student loans you can, there may still be some additional cost associated with going to college.
+Once you’ve gotten all the grants and federal student loans you can, there may still be some additional costs associated with going to college.
 If you’re like a lot of us, you don’t already have that money in your bank account.
 You can make up the difference with private student loans, and pay the money back after you graduate.